MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_1_Createemail.md

 # Module 5: Manage emails and journeys in outbound marketing

-## Practice Lab 5.1: Create a marketing email
+## Practice Lab 5.1: Create an email

 # Lab Overview

 ## Scenario

 For this campaign, the marketing team wants to upsell current customers with additional services.
 They plan to send a three-email series.
 The first email will promote some of the company’s more specialized offerings.
-The second email is intended to encourage customers to visit a marketing page and fill out a marketing form.
+The second email is intended to encourage customers to fill out a marketing form.
 The third email is a confirmation email once the form has been submitted.

 ## Lab Overview